torvalds/linux/Documentation/userspace-api/media/v4l/buffer.rst

 A buffer contains data exchanged by application and driver using one of the Streaming I/O methods.
 In the multi-planar API, the data is held in planes, while the buffer structure acts as a container for the planes.
-Only pointers to buffers (planes) are exchanged, the data itself is not copied.
+Only pointers to buffers (planes) are exchanged, the data itself is analt copied.
 These pointers, together with meta-information like timestamps or field parity, are stored in a struct :c:type:`v4l2_buffer`, argument to the :ref:`VIDIOC_QUERYBUF`,